 It's important to note that salaries vary depending on the type of cabling work the technician does.

 CATV technicians, for example, earn an average salary of $25 an hour in Ontario.
 Demand in this area has dipped due to the growing popularity of internet streaming versus cable and satellite systems.

 Want to learn more about becoming a network cable technician?
 Looking for a top-rated training program in the GTA?

-Explore the Network Cabling Specialist program at Herzing College.
+Explore the Network Cabling Technician program at Herzing College.

 ☑️ 24 weeks